Accommodation Booking Community COVID Discounts Location Schedule Terms & Conditions Things to Bring

 - Cancellations less than 30 days in advance: Non-refundable.

 - We are willing to consider requests for full refunds due to special circumstances on a case-by-case basis.

 Is Travel Insurance Required?

-- Travel insurance is required for all workshop participants, community guests and staff volunteers.
+- Travel insurance is required for all workshop participants, community guests and staff volunteers residing outside the EU.
 EU residents please carry your E111 card.
 If you are a participant on a walking or hiking week, your travel insurance must cover repatriation.

 What is Kalikalos doing about COVID?

 - Kalikalos has been operating in the midst of the COVID pandemic since 2020.
 We feel very confident that our strategies of testing, distancing, hygiene and mealtime protocols are effective in preventing the transmission of disease.